ONSdigital/SDG_11.2.1/docs/main_method.md

 Our team recognises that PWCs do not accurately represent the location of any individual’s place of residence and we intend to  research methods of making calculations at even more granular levels, such as postcodes or smaller.
 Currently however we agreed with the our data end user and the geospatial department that the method to be used for version 1.0 will use the described approximation to geolocate the population.

+### Disaggregated data

+We disaggregate our data into age, sex, and disability.
+For all years aside from Census years (2011, 2021), we don't have disability data.
+Thus we calculated the proportions of people classified as disabled and not disabled in all output areas and applied this proportion to population estimates for non-Census years (2011, 2021).
+Similarly, Scotland and Northern Ireland do not have sex and Age data available for non-Census years.
+We used a similar method calculating proportions of people for a given age group or sex and applied these proportions to the mid-year population estimates for that output area.

 ### Delimitation of urban areas

 As Target 11 is concerned with sustainable urban environments, we ultimately had to select only urban areas and exclude rural areas from our analysis.
 Urban areas are defined as Ordnance Survey mapping that have resident populations above 10,000 people (2011 Census) and the methodology is available [here](https://www.ons.gov.uk/file?uri=/methodology/geography/geographicalproducts/ruralurbanclassifications/2011ruralurbanclassification/ruralurbanclassification2011userguide.zip).
 The urban/rural lookup data was sourced from [ONS’s Geography Portal ](https://geoportal.statistics.gov.uk/)and it provides a classification of each output area as either urban or rural categories which are further subdivided as follows.